frippz/frippz.se/about.md

 ### Getting in touch

-Feeling the need to get in touch with me?
-Have a business inquiry?
-Don’t hesitate to shoot me an email at [contact@frippz.se](mailto:contact@frippz.se).
-I have limited availability for smaller front end related projects from time to time.
+Need to get in touch with me?
+I’m reachable at [contact@frippz.se](mailto:contact@frippz.se).

 #### Please don’t bother contacting me if

-* You are a faceless mass-recruiter.
-I will not reply to you and I will blacklist your email.
+* You’re a recruiter.
+I will not reply.
+I’m just fine where I work today and if that changes then I’ll find something else on my own.
+* You want to offer your services to me, like building a web page.
+This is what I do for a living, so please stop wasting both your time and mine.
 * You want to write a guest post or “collaborate”, whatever that actually means.

 ### frippz?